chakravala/AbstractTensors.jl/README.md

 a = SpecialTensor{ℝ}()
 b = SpecialTensor{ℝ'}()
 ```
-To define additional specialized interoperability for further methods, it is necessary to define dispatch that catches well-defined operations for equal `VectorSpace` choices and a fallback method for interoperability, along with a `VectorSpace` morphism:
+To define additional specialized interoperability for further methods, it is necessary to define dispatch that catches well-defined operations for equal `VectorBundle` choices and a fallback method for interoperability, along with a `VectorBundle` morphism:
 ```Julia
 (W::Signature)(s::SpecialTensor{V}) where V = SpecialTensor{W}() # conversions
 op(a::SpecialTensor{V},b::SpecialTensor{V}) where V = a # do some kind of operation